 Essential:

-• Interpersonal and communication skills, including the ability to communicate effectively with a range of people, service users, suppliers all levels within the Authority, external agencies, and partner organisations.
+• Excellent communication skills and the ability to communicate with a range of people across the organisation and partners.

 This role requires the ability to fulfil all spoken aspects of the role with confidence and fluency in English.